LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/word-grid-stretch/README.md

 You word grid currently looks like this:
 Hello
 Chees
+Now I will stretch it out.
+How much should I stretch by?

-Gimme a stretch factor: 3
+3

-Now you have this!
+After stretching by 3, you now have this!
 HHHeeellllllooo
 HHHeeellllllooo
 HHHeeellllllooo